Skip to content

 Args:

-other (AbstractSet[T]): The other set to intersect with.
+other (AbstractSet[T]): The set to intersect with.

 Returns: